MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 ### Closing trend

 You can see the closing trend for the selected stock, and you can choose to switch it to month view or year view by clicking on the buttons at the top left of the page.
-Having a year view will help you see how in which part of the year the stock has grown or fallen.
+Having a year view will help you see in which part of the year the stock gained or lost value.

 ![Screenshot of closing trends of selected stocks](media/service-connect-to-analyze-stocks/stocks-performance-closing-trend.png)